aklinker1/webext-core/docs/api/messaging.md

 }
 ```

-Cofnigure how the messenger behaves.
+Configure how the messenger behaves.

 ### Properties